mixfed1/mojaveexpress-web/README.md

 **Note that hosting is an essential task in this project.**

 - Firebase
-*google powered*
+* is google powered*
-Greate all-arounder and got a good free plan for this.
+- Great all-arounder and got a good free plan for our needs.
 ---
 **Considering this project as a studying and non-commercial usage, that is why it is not worth buying any other plan.**